Post by Still Standing Contributor Megan Harris

 What did these 2 precious souls teach me in such a short time?

-To love without fear, to hope without doubt and to believe without ceasing.
+To love without fear, to hope without a doubt and to believe without ceasing.

 And even death, even Tucker and Fletcher’s deaths can’t take that from me.